tomcx/tame4/README.md

 - Supported data types: BOOL, BYTE, WORD, DWORD, USINT, SINT, UINT, INT, UDINT, DINT, TIME, TOD, DT, DATE, REAL, LREAL and STRING.

-- Sum commandos are supported (read and write).
+- Sum commands are supported (read and write).

 - Handles are supported.
 Access to single elements of structures and arrays and also internal variables and parameters of FB's is possible.